-The user can choose between the following six options:
+The user can choose between the following three options:

 - From Any number

-- From Any number in list A

-- From Any number in list B

-- From Any number in list A or B
+- From Any number in the list

-- From one specific number in list A
+- · From one specific number

-- Any un-listed number

 Thus, if the user chooses "From any number", then literally any call from any number will cause the statement to trigger (This will include calls from private numbers).
 The same applies to the remaining options, provided their conditions are met.